UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 - A fully completed software system

 ### Transition
-The transition phase T1 and T2 is when you take your product to market maintain the current iteration and plan for the next iteration during this phase the Buisning modeling done regards to the future effects tansitions in the organisation might bring on future oragnistation the requirements gathereing is commonly extracted from bug reports, design is almost never changed during the transition phase whil Testing and deployment have mayor focus in this phase.
+The transition phase T1 and T2 is when you take your product to market maintain the current iteration and plan for the next iteration during this phase the Buisning modeling done regards to the future effects transitions in the organisation might bring on future organisation the requirements gathereing is commonly extracted from bug reports, design is almost never changed during the transition phase while Testing and deployment have mayor focus in this phase.
 Deliverables:
 - Beta testing execution(firs iteration only)
 - Marketing and distributing of the product